Association football in Asia: Development of football in India and China

-India is the first Asian team reached on top 4 in a FIFA organized major tournament when they reach Semi finals of Olympics football in 1956.
-India also once qualified for FIFA World Cup in 1950.

-India used to rank 173rd in the FIFA rankings in 2015, its lowest rank ever but currently India stands at 104rd.
-India's attendance for domestic matches has doubled over the last few years, with India vs Kenya in 2018 being a sell-out with 18,000 fans after a public appeal from the India national football team captain, Sunil Chhetri, to the fans which was supported by India's national cricket team captain, Virat Kohli.

 Football is the second most popular sport in India.
 Chhetri, one of the best players of India, with 84 goals from 129 appearances, was awarded the Padma Shri recently.
 He is also the country's most capped player.
 Besides winning the football tournament at the Asian games 1951 and 1962 against Iran and South Korea respectively, India has not had any significant post success, and has not managed to qualify for the FIFA world cup in over 60 years.
 Though, their best performance in continental level is finishing as runner-up at the 1964 AFC Asian Cup.

 In 2009, two IIT Delhi students- Kishore Taid and Anurag Khilnani who were also football enthusiasts started working to drift people's attention towards football in India and they realized that for India to qualify for the World Cup in the future, every school in India needs to have a training academy.
 So along with the torchbearer of Indian football, Bhaichang Bhutia they founded the Bhaichang Bhutia Football Schools (BFFS) in August 2010.
 BFFS is now a 4-star rated academy which participates in all AIFF Youth Leagues and has 60 training centers at present.

 India hosted the 2017 FIFA Under-17 world cup.
 India is the fifth Asian country to host the FIFA world cup.
 It was the first time that India hosted a FIFA tournament and India also became the first Asian country since 2013, to host the U-17 World cup.
 According to FIFA president Gianni Infantino, India will be the host of the 2020 U-17 FIFA Women's World cup.